gourabdg47/gourabdg47.github.io/_posts/2025-04-11-python-program-lists-folders-size-5 GB.md

 render_with_liquid: true
 ---

-> This code is 60% AI-generated.
-I created it for my own use.
+>I created it for my own use.
 {: .prompt-info }